 Can I self-upload documents for UK visa application?

-Yes, you can self-upload documents for your UK visa application through the UKVI online portal before your biometric appointment.
-After completing your application form, you will have access to a document upload section where you can submit scanned copies of all UK visa supporting documents in the appropriate categories.
+Yes, you can self-upload documents through the UKVI online portal or TLScontact/VFS Global portal before your biometric appointment.
+After completing your application form and receiving your GWF reference, access the document upload section and submit scanned copies in the correct categories (financial, employment, accommodation, etc.).
+Accepted formats are PDF, JPEG, and PNG.

 What is proof of application in UK visa?

 Proof of application refers to documentation confirming you have submitted a valid UK visa application.
-This includes your GWF reference number confirmation email, biometric appointment booking confirmation, and visa fee payment receipt.
+This includes your GWF reference number confirmation email, biometric appointment booking confirmation, and visa fee payment receipt (£127 for a 6-month visitor visa).
 These documents verify that your application is registered in the UKVI system.

-VAF stands for Visa Application Form, which is the official online form you complete when applying for a UK visa.
-Your VAF number (also displayed as GWF number) is your unique application reference used to track your case.
-TLScontact is one of the service providers that processes visa applications on behalf of UKVI.
+VAF stands for Visa Application Form, which is the official online form completed when applying for a UK visa.
+Your VAF number (also displayed as GWF number) follows a format like GWF000000000 and is your unique application reference used to track your case.
+TLScontact is a service provider that processes applications on behalf of UKVI — the VAF number appears in TLS correspondence.

 What is the Access UK document checklist?

-The Access UK document checklist is the personalised list of document categories generated by the UKVI online application system based on your specific answers.
-It appears in your application account after form submission and guides you on which types of UK visa supporting documents to upload for your particular visa type and circumstances.
+The Access UK document checklist is a personalised list of document categories generated by the UKVI online application system based on your specific answers.
+It appears in your application account after form submission and guides you on which types of supporting documents to upload.
+It is not a separate PDF or form — it is built into the application portal and adapts to your visa type and circumstances.

 How do I prove family ties for UK visa?

 Prove family ties by providing marriage certificates, birth certificates for children, documentation of dependent family members remaining in your home country, and evidence of family financial commitments.
-These documents demonstrate strong reasons to return home after your UK visit.
+These demonstrate strong reasons to return home after your UK visit — one of the key assessment criteria under Appendix V of the Immigration Rules.

 What documents do I need to invite someone to the UK?

-To invite someone to the UK, provide an invitation letter stating the visit purpose and your relationship, proof of your UK address (utility bill or council tax), evidence of your immigration status (passport or visa), and optionally, your financial documents if you are sponsoring their visit expenses.
+To invite someone to the UK, provide an invitation letter stating the visit purpose and your relationship, proof of your UK address (utility bill or council tax), evidence of your immigration status (passport or visa), and your financial documents if you are sponsoring their visit expenses.
+The invitation letter should include your full name, address, contact details, and the visitor's planned dates of stay.

 How do I send additional documents to UKVI after biometrics?